Tourlina

 Lisbon – 10 best things to do (Photo: S-F/Shutterstock)

 The winding cobbled streets and sloping terracotta rooves that balance precariously on the steep hillsides of Lisbon give the impression that the 21st Century was turned away as it arrived at port.
 But as you wind through the streets and venture under the rooves, you will find a rich and diverse culture, a bohemian and effervescent nightlife scene, and eclectic and imaginative cuisines.
+Find your Lisbon travel buddy with the Tourlina app.
 Lisbon is a city that has refused to let modernisation compromise its identity.
 Rather, it has absorbed new styles and tastes into its roots and adapted them to fit into its unique landscape.
 Here are the top 10 things to do in Lisbon:

 1. Pena Palace